calebthill/restaurant_bookmark/README.md

 Heroku app (BETA version) http://favoreats.herokuapp.com/

-7/30/14 Currently working on a social feature using a self referential association so a user can follow or unfollow other users.
+7/30/14 Currently working on a social feature using a self referential association so a user can follow or unfollow other users, compare charts and recomend restaurants!